OllieKampo/Fuzzy-Control-of-Inverted-Pendulum/README.md

 The repository contains both the raw Java code and pre-compiled jar files to run the application directly.

 This program was written during my masters thesis, for which I received a first class degree with honours.
+The thesis report is
+The C++ fuzzy control API mentioned in the report can be found freeware [here](https://github.com/OllieKampo/Fuzzy-controller).